DK-Hostmaster/DKHM-RFC-CLID/README.md

 The default behavior of the EPP `create host` command as described in [RFC:5732][RFC5732], will attach the client-ID (`CLID`) of the authenticated party to the object created.

-The `create host` command will be limited in that sense that it will not be possible to create a host object, which is subordinate to a domain name (superordinate), which is sponsered by another registrar.
-This limitation will only be enformed for domain names under the `.dk` TLD.
+The `create host` command will be limited in that sense that it will not be possible to create a host object, which is subordinate to a domain name (superordinate), which is sponsored by another registrar.
+This limitation will only be enforced for domain names under the `.dk` TLD.
 All domain names under other TLDs will be subject to this limitation.

 As for the `create domain` and `create contact` commands (above) the default behaviour can be defined in RP.
 Where the option "registrant management", will create host objects sponsored by DK Hostmaster instead of the registrar.